wangziqi2013/wangziqi2013.github.io/_posts/2020-05-24-decoupled-sector-caches.markdown

 T tags can at most map at most T blocks of size (s * S) each, while a regular cache with B blocks (and B tags) can map at most B blocks of size b each.
 If these two caches are of equal sizes, then B = T * S, which implies that as long as the workload accesses K distinc locations on the address space where T < K < B, regular caches can always perform better than a sector cache due to less misses.
+This observation is also confirmed in the paper with real world workloads.

+The issue with sector caches is that a single tag maps a relative large space in the address space.
+If an access falls out of the mapped range of the tag, it will be a miss to the tag, regardless of how large the mapped area is.
+One of the most straightforward additions is to allow several tags share a data block.
+Instead of always